jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The points made in the section *Notations of Private* are demonstrated here again in a different situation, where objects have external definitions.
 To summarize the rules:

-- Privates visible in definitions
+- Private contents visible in definitions
-- Privates invisible in normal references
+- Private contents invisible in normal references
-- Privates visible in friend references
+- Private contents visible in friend references

 In this section of the documentation it is demostrated how this looks if objects have an external class, as opposed to defining their own contents and behavior.

-The main thing clarified here is: “when do you show privates and when do you not”.
+The main thing clarified here is: “when do you show private contents and when do you not”.
 The same rules apply here as in traditional text code, but now they are demonstrated in a diagram.

 #### In a Unidirectional Relation

 ![](images/1.%20Black%20Boxes.022.png)

-The classes show privates, but the objects do not, unless they are __Friend__.
+The classes show private contents, but the objects do not, unless they are __Friend__.

 The effect that you see, is that wavy access connectors stay there in the objects, while cross connectors disappear in the objects.
 So the main rule is: crosses disappear, wavy lines stay visible.

 #### In a Bidirectional Relation

-The main point to the diagram below is that the classes show privates, but the objects do not, unless they are Friend.
+The main point to the diagram below is that the classes show private contents, but the objects do not, unless they are Friend.
 It shows the situation in case of a bidirectional relation.

 ![](images/1.%20Black%20Boxes.023.png)